openservicemesh/osm-docs/content/docs/install/uninstallation_guide.md

 # Uninstallation Guide

 This guide describes how to uninstall Open Service Mesh (OSM) from a Kubernetes cluster.
-IT assumes you have a single OSM control plane (mesh) running.
+These steps assume you have a single OSM control plane (mesh) running.
 If you have multiple meshes in a cluster, repeat the process described below for each control plane in the cluster.
 Do this before uninstalling any cluster-wide resources described at the end of this guide.
 The steps here cover both the control plane and the dataplane.
 The goal is to take you through the uninstall of all OSM elements with minimal downtime.

 ## Prerequisites